-Tingtun Accessibility Check helps you uncover barriers for people with disabilities on your website and in PDF documents.
+Tingtun Accessibility Checkers can uncover barriers in web content for people with disabilities on websites and in PDF documents.
 You can use the online tools provided for demonstration to create reports on the barriers found.
-The benchmkaring service can give an overview of barriers on lists of websites.
+The benchmarking service can give an overview of barriers on lists of websites.
 To explore one site in more detail we can also provide a manual evaluation service.

-“The State of Qatar has been using the checker tool for over 3 years now.
+“The State of Qatar has been using the checker tool since 2013.
 The tool is invaluable for monitoring web accessibility compliance and its ability to run benchmark analysis of websites in different sectors.“

 “I use the PDF checker from Tingtun regularly to support my clients in their work to achieve more accessible web solutions.”